dreamcatcher-tech/network/Inbox/2024-04-19 1135 api gateway as main feature.md

 Perhaps the AI could log in and generate an API key in the webpage even.

 This becomes huge as people start making bots on our platform.
+Then they start requesting ways to connect to other services.